Economic Security

 How is Westchester County performing?

-In 2016-20, 19% of African Americans and 17% of Hispanics in Westchester County participated in the SNAP program, compared to 5% of Asians and 4% of white households.
-Rates among African Americans and Hispanic households declined 3 points and 2 points from 2011-15 respectively, while rates among Asians and whites were essentially flat.
+In 2020-24, 20% of African American households and 19% of Hispanic households in Westchester County participated in the SNAP program, compared to 5% of Asian and 4% of White households.
+Rates among African American, Hispanic and Asian households increased or decreased by one percentage point each from 2010-14, while the rate among White households was essentially flat.

 Participation among all groups in Westchester County was below state and national levels.
-Rates among African American and Hispanic households were higher in Westchester than both Rockland and Nassau.
-Rates in Yonkers were higher than the County for all groups: Hispanics (27%), African Americans (24%), Asians (10%) and whites (10%).
+Rates among African American and Hispanic households were higher in Westchester than in Rockland and Nassau.
+Rates in Yonkers were higher than the County for all groups: Hispanic households (28%), African American (23%), and White (8%), the Asian household population was too small to report reliable data.

 Why do these disparities exist?